Is a GMC extended warranty the best way to protect your vehicle after your factory warranty expires?

 - Transferable to a new owner if you sell your vehicle

 GMC Platinum Protection

-GMC offers its customers a vehicle service contract administered by third-party company AMT Warranty Corp.
-This extended warranty can be purchased from a GMC dealer and broken up into monthly payments or paid for up front.
+GMC also offers its customers a vehicle service contract administered by third-party company AMT Warranty Corp.
+This GMC extended warranty option can be purchased from a dealer or online, and it can and broken up into monthly payments or paid for upfront.